sparkfun/BMP180_Breakout/Libraries/Teensy/README.md

 Info About Update
 -------------------
-* **Wire** library is supported by pointer now, it supports all Arduino and Teensy devices, even those with multiple i2c interfaces.
+* **Wire** library support using pointer now so BMP180 can be connected to the i2c interface specified by the user.
+Also, Arduino devices are supported, even those with multiple i2c interfaces.
+So, same sketches can be run on Arduino and Teensy.
+(Just wiring is different.)
 * For using **i2c_t3** library, browse "utilyt" directory and use these files as /src.
+This source code is support just Teensy devices.

 Review the example sketch for more information about using.